newchuyalong/libgdx-learning/Bullet-physics.md

 | btTransform | Matrix4 |
 | btScalar | float |

 <sub>Note that the conversion from Matrix4 to btTransform might lose some information, because btTransform only contains an origin and rotation.
-In addition, note that float is a primitive type unlike btScalar.</sub>
+In addition, note that btScalar is synonym for the primitive type float.</sub>

 To avoid creating objects for these common classes, the wrapper reuses the same instances.
 Therefore, be aware of the following two cases: